-St. Peter’s Medical Group is a leader in creating a healthy community, and its facilities are tobacco–free.
-Family physicians and internists are available to help patients stop tobacco use, and a Quit for Life tobacco cessation class is regularly offered by the Hospital for the community.
+St. Peter’s Health Medical Group is a leader in helping to create a healthier community.
+All St. Peter’s Health facilities are tobacco free.
+Family physicians and internists are available to help patients stop tobacco use.
+All of our family physicians and internists are available to help patients stop tobacco use.

 - Smoking is a significant factor in the top causes of death.